At a Glance

 WHO ARE WE LOOKING FOR?

-We are looking for an experienced Arts Producer with the skills and experience of creating work within a public realm context.
+Now entering its second year of the initiative, we are looking for an experienced Arts Producer with the skills and experience of creating work within a public realm context.

-- Commission and contract artists to create individual works through a co-creation process with local youth groups
+- Commission and contract artists to create individual works through a co‑creation process with local youth groups.

-- With the Programme Manager identify and engage with youth groups to co-create work with the artists
+- With the Programme Manager identify and engage with youth groups to co‑create work with the artists.

-- Ensure that artists deliver work on time and on budget and appropriate to installation requirements
+- Ensure that artists deliver work on time and on budget and appropriate to installation requirements.

-- Confirm the locations of artworks within the public realm in the city centre and all practical details relating to this such as Risk Assessments
+- Confirm the locations of artworks within the public realm in the city centre and all practical details relating to this such as Risk Assessments.

-- Liaise with land and building owners and other stakeholders whose support will be required to install the work
+- Liaise with land and building owners and other stakeholders whose support will be required to install the work.

-- Supervise the installation of the works with agreed site partners such as Wolverhampton City Council
+- Supervise the installation of the works with agreed site partners such as Wolverhampton City Council.

-- Work with the digital trail producer to ensure the successful development of a digital platform that will enable audiences to engage with the commissioned artworks
+- Work with the digital trail producer to ensure the successful development of a digital platform that will enable audiences to engage with the commissioned artworks.

-- Maintain the necessary records for reporting to Arts Council England on the progress of Wolverhampton City of Youth Culture and enabling Wolverhampton University to evaluate impact of the programme.
+- Maintain the necessary records for reporting to Arts Council England on the progress of Wolverhampton City of Youth Culture and enabling Wolverhampton University to evaluate the impact of the programme.

 - Experience of commissioning and supporting artists from award through to completed installation of the artwork.